AhMmedMahmoud/sockets-in-linux/README.md

 # sockets-in-linux
-This is  POSIX network socket library over TCP/IP for Liunx.
+This is  POSIX network socket library over TCP/IP or UDP/IP for Liunx.

 # build instructions
 ```cmake